dn9090/XbimGltf/README.md

 ```

 ### Create a GLTF file with the compability API
-The compability API matches the original builder API
+The compatibility API matches the original builder API
 but uses the new builder under the hood.
-Note that the original builder and the compability API is marked as `Obsolete`.
+Note that the original builder and the compatibility API is marked as `Obsolete`.
 ```CSharp
 using(var model = IfcStore.Open("Files/House.xBIM"))
 {